ricardosbarbosa/SkipTheDishes/README.md

 * routers
 * CoreUI - I used http://coreui.io/ as a teamplate to the UI

-## to the future...
+## To the future...
-* Connect with a graphql api using graphcool service
+* Connect with a firebase realtime database
-* Connect with a firebase project
+* Connect with a firebase authentication